Naturally Dyed Greens Without Indigo

 The final group of samples were dyed with dried marigold flowers which yield a warm green-yellow on white fibers and true froggy greens on dark linen.
 How fun and fantastic are these shades?!

 From left to right: Sample 1 is marigold flowers at 30% WOF on white linen.
-Sample 2 is what happens when you put sample 1 in an iron bath of 2% WOF.
+Sample 2 is what happens when you shift sample 1 in an iron bath of 2% WOF.
 The third sample is marigold flowers at 30% WOF on unbleached linen.
 Note that sample 1 and 3 are the exact same recipe with the only difference being white and unbleached linen.
 The last sample on the right is sample 3 shifted in an iron bath of 2% WOF.

 Pictured below I removed all the original yellow sample shades to feature the green shades together.
 Yellow dye plants on unbleached linen yield such amazing greens and so do yellow dyed fibers shifted with iron.
 If you prefer to dye yarn you can substitute unbleached linen for natural gray colored sheep’s wool to achieve the same results.
 That’s actually how I discovered that gray fibers become green when dyed yellow.
 I dyed some gray wool from my sheep in a strong yellow dye bath of Chamisa (rabbit brush) and it came out neon green.